SimonaCatanoiu/ansible-opensource-apps/install_nextcloud/README.md

 # 📦 Nextcloud Deployment via Ansible

 This project automates the installation and configuration of **Nextcloud** using **Ansible**.
-It's designed to set up a production-ready instance with NGINX, PHP, Redis, MySQL, TLS support, and a wide range of Nextcloud apps.
+It's designed to set up a production-ready instance with NGINX/APACHE, PHP, Redis, MySQL/Postgres, TLS support, and a wide range of Nextcloud apps.

 ---